Unconventional superconductivity in nearly flat bands in twisted bilayer graphene

-In brief, starting from an effective low-energy model of interacting \emph{slow} Dirac fermions near the CNP, we demonstrate that MA-TBLG displays an intriguing confluence of competing excitonic AFM and $E_g$ nematic superconducting phases, if the onsite Hubbard interaction stands as the dominant component of finite range Coulomb interaction.
-Even though effective description of NFBs close to $1/4$ or $3/4$ fillings remains a debated subject, its quintessential features may as well be captured by massless Dirac fermions~\cite{senthil}.
-Under that circumstance our analysis can be generalized to the miniband of NFBs and our conclusions should remain (at least qualitatively) operative.
-Close to the Fermi surface $E_g$ paired state represents a spin-singlet, but pseudo- or valley-spin triplet $p+ip$ superconducting state, which can support quantized anomalous spin and thermal Hall conductivities, as well as finite polar Kerr and Faraday rotations.
-In addition, such an exotic superconducting state supports Majorana edge modes~\cite{volovik-book, read-green}, turning MA-TBLG into a potential platform for topological quantum computing~\cite{dassarma-RMP}.
+In brief, starting from an effective low-energy model of interacting \emph{slow} Dirac fermions, we demonstrate that MA-TBLG can display an intriguing confluence of competing AFM and singlet $E_g$ nematic superconducting phases~\cite{singlet_comment}, if the onsite Hubbard repulsion stands as the dominant component of finite range Coulomb interaction.
+Close to the Fermi surface $E_g$ superconductor represents a pseudo-spin triplet $p+ip$ pairing, which can support quantized anomalous spin and thermal Hall conductivities.
+Such a superconducting state supports Majorana edge modes~\cite{volovik-book, read-green}, turning MA-TBLG into a potential platform for topological quantum computing~\cite{dassarma-RMP}.

-\emph{Acknowledgement}: We are thankful to P. Jarillo-Herrero, I. Sodemann and A. Szab$\acute{\mbox{o}}$ for useful discussions.
+\emph{Acknowledgments}: We are thankful to Pablo Jarillo-Herrero and Andras Szab$\acute{\mbox{o}}$ for useful discussions.